 What kind of Hypnotherapy Does the ICCHP Teach?

 The ICCHP teaches a complete range of hypnotherapy and psychotherapy approaches, unlike many hypnotherapy training providers, who only teach a single approach, or even worse, a single technique.
 You will see hypnotherapy courses offering the best technique or the best approach and charging many thousands to learn these limited, often dated and old fashioned techniques and approaches.
 Some hypnotherapy training providers have been around for many years and they are still teaching the same old fashioned approaches to hypnotherapy and psychotherapy that they were teaching 20 or 30 years ago.

 You want to be sure that the training you receive is modern and the techniques and approaches are comprehensive and up to date with the latest research backing their use.
-It's worrying that many hypnotherapy training providers are still teaching problem based therapy techniques, like problem based regression, which has no evidence base to support it, in fact, most of the evidence indicates that it is potentially more harmful than other techniques and approaches.
+It's worrying that many hypnotherapy training teachers and providers are still teaching problem based therapy techniques, like problem based regression, which has no evidence base to support it, in fact, most of the evidence indicates that it is potentially more harmful than other techniques and approaches.

 The ICCHP teaches modern, up to date, solution focused techniques and approaches that are safe and ethical, with practice based evidence to support their use.
 Old fashioned problem based therapy approaches just continue to support and promote the problem, more modern solution based approaches to therapy promote positive health and psychological well being.
 You want to make sure that the course you choose isn't just teaching a single approach or a single technique and that the techniques are up to date and supported by practice based evidence.